 What are the technical requirements for an online class?

 You need a dependable computer that has the following: the latest version of Mozilla Firefox (free through Firefox.com) or Google Chrome (free through Google.com) properly installed; Java installed and updated (free through Java.com); and Adobe Reader and Adobe Flash installed (both free through Adobe.com).
 Additionally, you need a reliable Internet connection (connections through the old modem formats are not recommended).

 Do I need to have a computer and Internet at home to take an online class?

 Yes.
 It is highly recommended that you have both at home.
 You must make sure that your access to a computer and Internet is dependable.
-If you are planning to access your course from your workplace, you may need to check with your supervisor and/or network administrator to ensure they will allow you to access Blackboard through their network.
+If you are planning to access your course from your workplace, you may need to check with your supervisor and/or network administrator to ensure they will allow you to access Canvas through their network.

 Are there software requirements?

 For most courses, the main requirement will be a browser (Mozilla Firefox or Google Chrome).
 Some courses will require that you use additional software such as Microsoft Office for assignments.
 Check with your instructor for further details.

 Can I get a copy of Microsoft Office through ASUB?

 Yes, current students enrolled at ASUB have access to Microsoft Office for free.
 To access the software, you must be logged into your ASUB email.
 The direct web address to this email account is: https://outlook.office365.com.